 Keep your operating system up to date Don't undermine your computer's protection by providing hackers "back doors" to your computer.
 Updating your operating system (and your applications such as Microsoft Office and Adobe Flash) plugs security holes that hackers are constantly seeking.
 Check for Microsoft Updates or Apple Software updates at least once a week to keep your computer up-to-date with security and other bug patches.
 Do a check as "close to immediately" as possible after connecting to the Internet.
 Both Windows Update and Apple's Software update are turned on by default.
 Instructions for how to check if you are receiving updates automatically are below:

-Mac OSX 10.6+ Windows: Click the Start button and type
+macOS Windows: Click the Start button and type

 Windows Update.
 Press

-check to make sure it's running properly.
+check to make sure these programs are running properly.

 How to check the date for Sophos Anti-Virus: